 - Date-Sweetened Peanut Butter “Pumpkins” (You could shape them like eggs, too!)

 - Mini Vegan Peanut Butter Cups

 - Vegan Twix Bars

-- In a medium bowl, combine the peanut butter, maple syrup, coconut flour, and salt (if using).
-Mix very well, until a uniform batter is formed.
+- In a medium bowl, combine the peanut butter, maple syrup, coconut flour, and salt.
+Mix well, until a uniform batter is formed.

-- While the peanut butter middles are setting in the freezer, melt the dark chocolate chips and coconut oil together.
-(I do this in a double boiler over the stove, which keeps the chocolate warm during the dipping process.)
+- While the peanut butter middles are setting in the freezer, melt the dark chocolate chips.
+Stir until smooth.